Attila Hildmann: TV chef turned COVID rabble-rouser | DW | 31.03.2021

 "His goal is probably to shock people and smash taboos simply in order to get as much short-term attention as possible," explains Pia Lamberty.

-Since May 2020, police in the eastern German state of Brandenburg has been probing allegations of hate speech against Hildmann and state prosecutors are now due to take over the investigation in June.
+Since May 2020, police in the eastern German state of Brandenburg have been probing allegations of hate speech against Hildmann, and state prosecutors are now due to take over the investigation in June.

 On 25 March, state prosecutors in Berlin confirmed that Hildmann was in Turkey and issued an arrest warrant against the former TV chef, who holds both German and Turkish citizenship.
 On the same day, Hildmann himself used his Twitter account to confirm his whereabouts.